 As well as being relevant, the process of purchasing additional items needs to be simple, capitalizing on the moment the customer decides to make a purchase.
 Customers who are prompted to purchase supplementary items when booking online should easily be able to add these additional items to their basket in a single click.

 The easier this process is, the more likely customers are to increase their overall basket value without having to search around to find what you have to offer.

 Merchandise on your website

-The point of booking is also a good opportunity to sell merchandise items, such as programmes or t-shirts, specific to the event the customer is booking for.
+The point of booking is also a good opportunity to sell merchandise items, such as programs or apparel, specific to the event the customer is booking for.
 Selling these items online in advance entices the customer to become more engaged with the event they will attend.
 Plus, it improves the customer experience as you reduce the pre-show and intermission lines.

 Your event CRM can make it easy to make these relevant suggestions to your customers at the point of booking by allowing you to attach merchandise items to a related event or a number of events.
 Again, this means a relevant suggestion appears in the customer's basket and can be converted to a purchase with one click.

 These merchandise items should be readily available whenever customers visit your website.
 This might not always be at the same time as they book tickets, so it should be easy to find these items when landing on the homepage.
 Your website should be designed with the customer in mind so that they can quickly navigate to where they want to be.
 If your customers have to root around to find what they are looking for, then you run the risk of losing their interest.

 How to do it